sagar-chadha/Data-Science-Projects/ExploringTheOlympicsData/ReadME.md

 ... and much more!

 ### Repository Structure
-The `ExploringTheOlympicsData.ipynb` file has the code I used to perform my analysis.
+[`ExploringTheOlympicsData.ipynb`](https://github.com/sagar-chadha/Data-Science-Projects/blob/master/ExploringTheOlympicsData/ExploringtheOlympicsData.ipynb) file has the code I used to perform my analysis.
 I used Jupyter notebook and Python 2.7.